ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 }
 ```

-Enums in Rust are much more than glorified integers: they enable [sum types][sumtype].
+Enums in Rust are more than glorified integers: they enable [sum types][sumtype].
-There is no way to assign both a reflective and emissive material to an Object now,
+There is no way to assign both a reflective and emissive material to an object now,
 and because Rust does not have null pointers,
-there is also no way to assign no material to an Object.
+there is also no way to assign _no_ material to an object.
 Much better than the C++ version!

 The `Box` is like a `unique_ptr` in C++.